marcelobrunolara/MoviesMobileApp/README.md

 A Xamarin.Forms application to follow up all everything about movies!

-At this very first version you can check all upcoming movies.
+At this very first version you can check all upcoming movies with device localization support.

 About next steps (or application roadmap) we can consider: